ray-project/ray/doc/source/serve/tutorial.rst

 Now let's say we want to update this deployment to add another method to decrement the counter.
 Here, because we want more flexible HTTP configuration we'll use Serve's FastAPI integration.
-For more information on this, please check out (TODO LINK).
+For more information on this, please see :ref:`serve-fastapi-http`.

 .. code-block:: python